mmarusiak/LOQUI-unity-dialog-system/README.md

 * Add sound playing when added to some line of dialog;
 * Optimalizate code;
 * Improve sample scene;
-* Better text wrap on visual editor;
+* Add better text wrap on visual editor;

 # More about project